Tag Archives: science

 Science Unshackled | Restoring Causality in a World of Chaos | November 2023, Paperback: 275 pages | By Matthew Ehret

-As a young student of Math and Philosophy, I noted many unanswered questions I just didn’t have the time or resources to explore further.
+As a young student of Math and Philosophy, I noted many unanswered questions I just didn’t have time or resources to explore further.
 These questions were swept aside to focus on learning the proscribed materials provided by the university.
 Decades passed since that time and now I have the grand opportunity to revisit many of these inconsistencies and counter-patterns that stuck in my mind like a splinter:

 “You’ve felt it your entire life, that there’s something wrong with the world.
 You don’t know what it is, but it’s there, like a splinter in your mind, driving you mad.” – Morpheus (from The Matrix).